Cariera-in-IT/vanila-js-scss-seed-project/README.md

 ## Commands

 ### Make your own copy
 Click the big green button "Use this template" on https://github.com/CosticaPuntaru/vanilla-js-seed and set your project name

+### Cloning the repository
+On your github repository click the green button `code` and copy the url

+in a directory run `git clone <paste the url>`

+open the newly created

 ### Starting local environment
 `npm run start`